famouswelshman/rocktailsbar/README.md

 Photo by Aleisha Kalina on Unsplash
 Photo by Nick Moore on Unsplash
 The Tapas Menu template is credited to - https://www.angelosristorante.co.uk for use of it's layout.
+The Cocktails Menu template is credited to - https://theitalianglossop.co.uk for use of it's layout.

+*Please note that the menu for both the cocktails and the Tapas are for illustration purposed only and are not entirely correct according to currency or pricing.
+They are only for the puropose of the website which is fictitious and not a registered, actively operating business*.

 # TESTING CREDITS